 8. Average Speeds

 You use more gas when you drive faster.
 If you go long distances at highway speeds, you will have a worse fuel economy than if you drive at consistently lower speeds.
-Frequent starts and stops also affect your fuel economy, and many vehicles experience the best efficiency between 45 and 50 mph.
+Frequent starts and stops also affect your fuel economy, and many vehicles experience the best gas mileage at speeds between 45 and 50 mph.

 When the costs of fuel increased in 2008, lawmakers became concerned with how fuel efficiency plunges when speed begins to increase over 55 mph.
 Modern vehicles are designed to be more fuel-efficient, but you lose a percentage of your overall fuel economy as your speed continues to increase.